zach1492/Tetris---2024-school-project/README.md

 # Tetris

 This is a Tetris clone built in Java Script using the BlueJ IDE.
-It was built for my final year coding project in high school.
+It was built for my final year coding project in high school with the goal of building a fully working of version of Tetris and to improve my planning and JavaScript skills.

 ![image alt](https://github.com/zach1492/Tetris---2024-school-project/blob/1849e355bdc6d727a534b46cc52bdaba22bb20a4/Images/Image1)